One line registration

 Our logo shows a circular shape that represents the Earth, the sun and the tropics, alluding to the characteristics of our agriculture conditions, with sunlight, water and soil in abundance.
 The wavy forms refer to the famous Copacabana sidewalk in reference to the place where the event will take place and the contour lines for crop production.
 The colors green, yellow and blue represents the colors of brazilian flag.
 The dark red represent our soils and also the color palette of the Brazilian Soil Science Society.

 By definition, mascot is a person, animal, or object used as a symbol to represent a group and to bring good luck.
 Besides the hard work, we count on good luck to make the 21WCSS a great moment in the history of world soil science.
 In addition, the mascot is an informal element of advertising that can be used for several things, including increasing awareness of the importance of soil and people who study this natural resource.
 We present below two mascot candidates.
 Soon, everyone will be called to choose which one should represent the 21WCSS, in Rio.
-Please check on this webpage for the details on how to vote.
+Please go to your login area and make your choice!

 |Parrot: “Land of the Parrots” was the second name given by Portuguese when they discovered Brazil.
 Coincidently, these birds show the colors of the Brazilian flag.
 Among the famous birds that represent the country, we highlight the parrot Joe Carioca, created by Walt Disney in 1942, and "Blue", the macaw in the movie from Blue Sky Studios “Rio and Rio 2”, directed by Carlos Saldanha, himself a "carioca".
 Both birds are representative of the country that is organizing the 21WCSS.
 The resemblance of Albert Einstein, dressed as a pedologist, is our tribute to the world's scientists, especially those who study and work with soils.|